lucasgauk/jekyll-blog/_posts/2019-12-11-Change-Streams-and-Reactive-Spring.md

 rs.initiate({_id: "replocal", members: [{_id: 0, host: "127.0.0.1:27017"}] })
 ```

-You should now have a super robust single member cluster.
+You should now have a super robust single member cluster (I'm kidding, but it works for demonstration purposes).

 Now this is a contrived use case but stay with me here.
 Let's add a fancy little method
 in our PostService that allows our users to subscribe to a stream of any changes happening